bb010g/betterdiscordctl/README.md

 ### `--snap`

 Needed for `betterdiscordctl` to find the modules directory if you installed Discord via snap.
-Furthemore, it automatically sets `-c` because symlinks don't work.
+Furthermore, it automatically sets `-c` because symlinks don't work.

 ### `-V` / `--version`